YouTube SEO in 2026: How to Rank Higher and Get More Views

 As you design, remember to optimize your thumbnail from a technical standpoint, too:

-• Use an image resolution of 1280x720.
+• Use an image resolution of 1280x720 (minimum 640 pixels wide).

-• Use the 16:9 aspect ratio.
+• Use the 16:9 aspect ratio (also used in the player and previews).

-5. Add Captions and Subtitles for Accessibility
+5. Upload Clean Captions and Translated Subtitles

 This reason why is because people have different viewing experiences on YouTube.
 Some prefer watching videos with the sound off and reading captions instead.
 Others need captions 100% of the time because they can’t hear the audio.
 And a third group of viewers needs language-based subtitles to understand the video in their native tongue.